electricimp/Usb/README.md

 # Usb Drivers Framework

-Usb Drivers Framework was intended to simplify and standardize USB driver creation and handling.
+Usb Drivers Framework was intended to simplify and standardize USB driver creation and adoption by application developer.

 **To use this library add the following statement to the top of your device code:**